NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/pytorchImageClassifier.rst

-.. _lbl-genericImageClassifier:
+.. _lbl-pytorchImageClassifier:

-Generic Image Classifier
+Pytorch Image Classifier
 ========================

 The Generic Image Classifier is a class that can be used for creating user defined classifier.